rklymentiev/py-for-neuro/chapters/chapter0.md

 **Q: I have spotted a typo/error, where do I report it?**

-A: Feel free to report an issue at the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or create a pull requests.
+A: Feel free to report an issue at the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or create a pull request.

 </exercise>